bmelnychuk/outlay/README.md

 App covers all of my current needs, but there are a lot of possible improvements, so feel free to request features and share your feedback.

-Also project shows clean simplified clean architecture of android app with usage:
+Also project shows simplified clean architecture of android app with usage:
 ------------

 - Dagger 2